Do Essential Oils For Depression Work?

 Essential oil safety

 Use essential oils as intended or with the guidance of an expert.
 When used correctly, essential oils are not dangerous.
-However, many must be diluted in water or oil to avoid skin irritation or other reactions.
+However, many must be diluted in water or carrier oil to avoid skin irritation or other reactions.
 In addition, check that you are not allergic to the essential oils you use.
 If you are allergic to nuts, avoid essential almond oil.
 You may not be allergic to the extract, but the body can react differently to different essences.

 If you aren't aware of allergies, safely check for most allergies with "the patch test."
 Apply a small amount of diluted essential oil to a small area of your skin to see if there is a reaction.
 Most essential oils, except almonds, are not taken from plants that cause life-threatening allergic reactions.
 However, talk to your doctor if you have a severe allergy.